Wattle Place is part of Relationships Australia NSW. We manage four specialist programs:

 Timeline for Wattle Place

 Wattle Place exists because of the hard work, commitment, dedication and persistence of amazing individuals and groups who fought tirelessly for decades to get recognition and justice for the wrongs that had been done to them.
-That work led to three significant Inquiries and reports by the Federal Government.
+That work led to three significant Inquiries and reports by the Federal Government, each of which are relevant to our work.
 The first was an Inquiry into the Stolen Generations and the “Bringing them Home Report of the National Inquiry into the Separation of Aboriginal and Torres Strait Islander Children from their families” in 1997.
 The second was an Inquiry into Former Child Migrants and the “Lost innocents: righting the record report on child migration” in 2001.
 The third such report is where the timeline for Wattle Place starts, as it is the report which recommended the establishment of support services, including Wattle Place.

 Report tabled on the Senate Inquiry into Children in Institutional Care

 Titled - Forgotten Australians: A report on Australians who experienced institutional or out-of-home care as children.
 Recommendations 21 - 24 refer to the establishment of specialist support services for care leavers.